 A passion for criminal law and the defence of accused individuals is key.
 We also look for individuals with an excellent academic track record and polished legal research and writing skills.
 Students with experience in Student Legal Aid programs and oral advocacy classes such as moots are also invited to apply.

 How to Apply

-At this time, applications are open for one articling student position beginning in Spring 2018.
+At this time, applications are open to those completing their second year of legal studies for one articling student position beginning June 2019.
 We are also inviting students who will be beginning their legal career with a court clerkship to apply.

 Applications submitted by email should be in PDF format and sent to firstname.lastname@example.org.
 Paper applications are also accepted.